| | | |

 butter melting into the garlic wine mixture.

 Check on the chicken.
-When it is just about ready, place the goat cheese on top so it can melt.
+When it is just about ready, place the goat cheese on top of each chicken breast so it can melt.

 four grilled chicken breasts each topped with two circles of goat cheese on a gas grill.